Tipping in Mexico 💰 is one of the top things you should get familiar before traveling to the country.

 Do I need to tip at fast food restaurants in Mexico?

-You do not have to tip at fast food restaurants in Mexico.
+You do not have to tip at fast food restaurants.
 As a rule, if you aren’t being served, you do not have to leave a tip.

 If you have rented a car 🚙 and need to refill the gas, there will be an attendant to pump your gas.